 The PEP is designed to promote, publicize, and facilitate watershed education by encouraging the public to reduce the discharge of pollutants in storm water to the maximum extent practicable.
 Pollution prevention over treatment should be encouraged.
-Further, MDEQ's watershed-based General Storm Water Discharge Permit requires the implementation of a sufficient amount of educational activities to ensure that the targeted audiences are reached with appropriate messages for the following topics:
+This plan supports the implementation of a sufficient amount of educational activities to ensure that the targeted audiences are reached with appropriate messages for the following topics: